 So, what makes plastic or wooden cabinets unsafe for flammable liquids storage?
 Read on to find out more about the risks involved with non-compliant storage cabinets:

 One reason why wooden cabinets are unsafe for storing packages of flammable liquids is because they are permeable.
 Permeable materials are materials that will allow liquids and gases to pass through it.

 Therefore, when a flammable liquids storage cabinet is constructed from permeable material, it reduces its ability to:

 - Segregate flammable liquids from other incompatible substances

 If flammable liquids spilled inside a wooden cabinet, the cabinet would not have the ability to contain the flammable liquid.
 The flammable liquid would seep through the wood and into the workplace.
 Uncontained flammable liquid spills increase the risk of slip and fall incidents.
-Also, if flammable liquids leak into the workplace, there is a risk that they will come into contact with other incompatible substances.
-The mixing of incompatible substances can cause violent chemical reactions that can harm people and property.
-To avoid these risks, flammable liquids must never be stored in a cabinet made from a permeable material.
+They can also spark fires or explosions if they meet an ignition source.

 In addition to these hazards, there is always the risk that flammable liquids may leak and come into contact with incompatible substances.
 The mixing of incompatible substances is a serious workplace hazard as this can result in violent chemical reactions.